What You Need to Know About Sailing in Vanuatu

 There are plenty of anchorages around Vanuatu with large sheltered bays found across all provinces.
 See the "Sailing Around American Samoa and Clearing Out" section below to check out anchorage options.

-Once you have cleared in and are ready for domestic cruising, sail to Malekula LINK#D035 for multi-day hiking through lush jungles to visit the Big and Small Nambas tribes, or head to Ambrym for hiking up not one but two active volcanoes.
+Once you have cleared in and are ready for domestic cruising, sail to Malekula LINK#D035 for multi-day hiking through lush jungles to visit the Small Nambas tribes, or head to Ambrym for hiking up not one but two active volcanoes.
 Between April and June, don't miss the unique phenomena like the land diving on Pentecost.

 Clearing Customs for Yachts in Vanuatu